physcrowley/csaq1/docs/index.md

 This unit is all about using a more powerful tool to manage data: files!
 It is a practical unit that applies nearly all of the concepts we have picked up throughout the course.

 See the [project page](./assessment.md) for details.

+## Additional resources

+The following video by Corey Schafer does a good job of recapping the basics of file input/output in Python and goes into some topics that were not covered in this unit (like reading and writing binary files like images).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Uh2ebFW8OYM?si=Hv3H6GNUnXxGD_IW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 (C) 2024 David Crowley, EAO